 A word of caution though – the official term for night sweats is ‘hyper-hidrosis’ and it is well known in medicine, that an under-lying virus can also disrupt temperature regulation.
 In light of the current pandemic, then if you aren’t getting on top of your night sweats and/or you aren’t at the right age for your menopause transition, then please see your Doctor.

-If you are having problems getting on top of your sleep, especially those of you in the Northern Hemisphere who are heading into your summer months, then I would love you to have a look at my 12 week menopause symptom reduction programmes.
-These are currently on sale during the pandemic and for New Zealand and Australia who are coming out of lock-down, then the sale will go on until the end of the month.
+If you are having problems getting on top of your sleep, especially those of you in the Northern Hemisphere who are experiencing heat waves, then I would love you to have a look at my 12 week menopause symptom reduction programmes.
+These are currently on sale for you as I know many of you may not be coping well with the pandemic, let alone menopause symptoms.

-There are videos on these pages that you can listen to about the programmes and how they are delivered to you online.
-The promo code to access NZ$100 off is ATHOME20 so you enter this into the promo-code area in any Buy Now button.
+There are videos on these pages for you to listen to about what you receive and how you can access them on-demand, in your own time.
+The promo code to access NZ$50 (UK£25/ CAN$44) off is ATHOME20 – enter this into the promo-code area in any Buy Now button.
 Women call the programmes ‘life-changing’.
 I hope you do as well.

 * [Deecher, D. & Dorries, K. (2007).
 Understanding the pathophysiology of vasomotor symptoms (hot flushes and night sweats) that occur in peri-menopause, menopause and post-menopause life stages.
 Archives of Women’s Mental Health, 10: 247-257]